Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Introduction

 is an equivalence. \item[(B2).]
 For every weak pushout in $\C$ of order $(n-1)$

 the canonical morphism in $\Sn$

 is $(n-1)$-connected. \end{enumerate} \end{definition*}

 This definition restricts for $n=1$ to the familiar Brown representability context for ordinary categories (see, for example, \cite{He, NRS}).
 An analogous $2$-categorical Brown representability context was also considered recently in \cite{Ca}.
-Let us emphasize again that this definition distinguishes a class of $n$-categories which is specific to each $n$.
+Let us emphasize again that this definition singles out a class of $n$-categories which is specific to each $n$.
 Similarly to classical Brown representability, the property that an $n$-category $\C$ satisfies Brown representability is closely related to an AFT for $\C$.
-This connection is based on the following observation:
+This connection is explained in the following proposition.

 \begin{proposition*}[Proposition \ref{Brown_implies_adjoints}] Let $\C$ and $\D$ be locally small $n$-categories, where $n \geq 1$ is an integer or $n=\infty$.
 Suppose that $\C$ is a weakly cocomplete $n$-category and satisfies Brown representability.
 Then a functor $F \colon \C \to \D$ admits a right adjoint if and only if $F$ satisfies the following properties: \begin{itemize} \item[(B1$'$).] $F$ preserves small coproducts. \item[(B2$'$).] $F$ preserves weak pushouts of order $(n-1)$. \end{itemize} \end{proposition*}